 Honors, affiliations, and consultancies include, but are not limited to: United Nations Human Rights Commission, 1993 and 1995; U.N.
 Distinguished Service Award – Medal of Excellence, 1998; provided training to U.N.
 Human Rights Commission, 2001; and the Southern California Employment Roundtable, Carol Schiller Award, 2001.
 Her most recent honors include the: LA County Board of Supervisors Certificate of Appreciation for Community Service; LA City Council Resolution as July 29th, “Betty Wilson Day in the City of Los Angeles”; City of Los Angeles Leadership Award, and the City of Los Angeles Outstanding Mentor Award for Young Professionals (2010); and was appointed to the LA City Commission on Disability.
-Additional honors include: University of Southern California Center for Law and Public Policy – Achievement Award; State of California Commission on Disability Access; Co-chair, LAPD Task Force on Mental Health; California State Medicare Advisory Committee; and Board of Governors of Olympia Hospital, Los Angeles.
+Additional honors include: University of Southern California Center for Law and Public Policy – Achievement Award; State of California Commission on Disability Access; Co-chair, Los Angeles Police Department Task Force on Mental Health; California State Medicare Advisory Committee; and Board of Governors of Olympia Hospital, Los Angeles.
 International Consultancies include: the City of Moscow, Russia; Seoul, Korea; and Madrid, Spain.

 As an undergraduate, she attended the University of California at Los Angeles and earned a Masters Degree in Psychology from California State University, Los Angeles.